 , a relatively rocky album compared to the more pop punky Stack Is The New Black

 In March 2012, the band decided to go their separate ways.
 Shortly afterwards, Shaun Diviney formed his own band, Diviney.
-Their third album, Art Vandelay, was released on iTunes in September 2013, with no announcement by the band, and no announcement by the record label until a few months later.
-In April 2014, Short Stack reunited as a band and released "Television", the first single and music video from their upcoming album "Homecoming".
+Their third album, Art Vandelay, was released on iTunes in September 2013 by Sunday Morning Records, apparently without the knowledge of the band.
+In April 2014, Short Stack reunited as an independent band and released "Television", the first single and music video from their upcoming album "Homecoming".
+In August 2014 they announced their new contract with Universal Music.

 The band are: